keakon/golog/README.md

 4. Customizable output layout
 5. Rotating by size, date or hour
 6. Cross platform, tested on Linux, macOS and Windows
-7. No 3rd party dependancy
+7. No 3rd party dependance
 8. Fast

 ## Installation